 A Margin Call occurs when the value of a trader’s net equity falls below the required amount.
-Therefore, where the net value of your account equity (Margin Wallet value + P/L+ Funding cost) falls below 1.5x the minimum maintenance margin ratio, you will get a margin call by website notification and email (when possible).
+Therefore, where the net value of your account equity (Margin Wallet Balance + P/L (incl.
+Fees to close) - Funding costs) falls below 1.5x the minimum maintenance margin ratio, you will get a margin call by website notification and email (when possible).

 Note: We cannot guarantee that you will receive an email in moments of high market volatility.
 It is up to you to monitor your margin ratio and maintain enough funds in the margin wallet.

 Minimum Maintenance Margin = The minimum % net equity in your margin wallet (Net Equity = Margin Wallet Balance + P/L (incl.
 Fees to close) - Funding costs) required to keep positions open and avoid liquidation.

 If the net value of your account equity falls below the minimum maintenance margin, your positions will be force-liquidated.

 Force-liquidation happens if you fail to meet the maintenance margin requirements, the system will place an order to close your positions and liquidate them, debiting the loss from the margin wallet.